Certified Phlebotomy Technician 1 (CPT1)

 - Must have high school diploma or equivalency certificate and provide proof

-- Complete and Submit the Phlebotomy Program Application.
+- Complete and Submit the Phlebotomy Program Application with required documents.

 **Please note, only the applications from participants who attend and sign in at a mandatory meeting will be accepted.